EDUCBA Logo

 Reasons for Market Failure

-Market failures happen because of the inefficiency to correctly allocate the goods and services.
-The price mechanism fails to factor in all the costs and benefits involved while providing a particular goods or service.
-In such cases, the market won’t produce goods that are socially optimal.
+Market failures happen because of the inefficiency of correctly allocating goods and services.
+The price mechanism fails to factor in all the costs and benefits involved while providing a particular good or service.
+In such cases, the market won’t produce socially optimal goods.
 They will be either under or overproduced.

-Following are some of the key reasons of a market failure.
+Following are some of the key reasons for a market failure.

-• Environmental concerns: Effects on environment as an important consideration along with sustainable development.
+Effects on the environment as an important consideration and sustainable development.

 money